NeurodataWithoutBorders/nwb_hackathons/HCK10_2021_Remote/projects/BIDS/README.md

 ## Project Description

 <!-- Add a short paragraph describing the project. -->
-With the recently proposed standard for the organization of data and metadata obtained with animal electrophysiology (see the [BIDS extension proposal](http://bit.ly/BIDS-animal-ephys)), we here aim at maximizing the integration and inter-operability between the NWB, DANDI and BIDS ecosystems.
+With the recently proposed standard for the organization of data and metadata obtained with animal electrophysiology (see the [BIDS extension proposal, BEP32](http://bit.ly/BIDS-animal-ephys)), we here aim at maximizing the integration and inter-operability between the NWB, DANDI and BIDS ecosystems.
 A dedicated breakout session is scheduled to present this BIDS-animal-ephys to the audience and to discuss all this with all interested parties!
 Come join us, it's on Wednesday March 31 at 9am PDT, in Room1).

+Also, this BIDS extension proposal is actively looking for user feedback!
+So do not hesitate to go through the document and comment on it (don't be shy, add whatever you think, the mode comments from the community the wider the consensus at the end)

 ## Objectives